rymndhng/release-on-push-action/README.md

 - **norelease**: Performs no release by default.
 Creation of release delegated to labels on Pull Requests.

 For stability, we recommend pinning the version of the action.
 See [Releases](https://github.com/rymndhng/release-on-push-action/releases).

+`release_body`:

+When set, adds the text to the release body.

 ## FAQ